shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

 ### METHOD 1: Using the Web Admin
-1. Open the [web admin](http://localhost:8080/web-admin) page and confirm that the sensor included in the dev kit is connected.
+1. Open the [web admin](http://localhost:8080/web-admin) page and confirm that the sensor included in the devkit is connected.
 This can be seen on the [dashboard](http://localhost:8080/web-admin/dashboard.html) page or the [sensors](http://localhost:8080/web-admin/sensors-main.html) page.
 You can navigate between the different pages by using the menu button found at the top left of each page.